AnnaLatt/AIprojectDyslexiaDetection/README.md

 created by Reaktor Innovations and University of Helsinki.
 Copy the template, paste it to your GitHub README and edit! -->

-# Project Title
+# AI-Powered Model for Detecting Dyslexia in English as a Foreign Language (EFL) Learners

-AI-Powered Model for Detecting Dyslexia in English as a Foreign Language (EFL) Learners
+Final project for the Building AI course.

 ## Summary